 The Faculty of Epidemiology & Population Health (EPH) houses a large group of epidemiologists, demographers, statisticians and nutritionists working on issues of major public health importance in the UK and globally.
-EPH has approximately 400 staff members organised into five research departments.
+EPH has approximately 400 staff members organised into four research departments.

-- Department of Infectious Disease Epidemiology and Dynamics - Department of Infectious Disease Epidemiology and International Health - Department of Medical Statistics - Department of Non-communicable Disease Epidemiology - Department of Population Health
+- Department of Infectious Disease Epidemiology - Department of Medical Statistics - Department of Non-communicable Disease Epidemiology - Department of Population Health

-The Faculty has a teaching programme consisting of ten MSc courses: Epidemiology, Demography and Health, Medical Statistics, Public Health for Development (run jointly with the Faculties of Infectious & Tropical Diseases and Public Health & Policy), Nutrition for Global Health, Reproductive & Sexual Health Research, Veterinary Epidemiology (run jointly with the Royal Veterinary College), Global Mental Health (run jointly with Kings College London - Institute of Psychiatry) and the Distance Learning courses in Epidemiology, Clinical Trials and Demography and Health.
+The Faculty has a teaching programme consisting of ten MSc courses: Epidemiology, Demography and Health, Medical Statistics, Public Health for Development (run jointly with the Faculties of Infectious & Tropical Diseases and Public Health & Policy), Nutrition for Global Health, Reproductive & Sexual Health Research, Veterinary Epidemiology (run jointly with the Royal Veterinary College), Global Mental Health (run jointly with Kings College London - Institute of Psychiatry) and the Distance Learning courses in Epidemiology, Clinical Trials and Demography in Health.
 The Faculty also has approximately 120 research students studying for an MPhil, PhD or DrPH degree.